meltano/meltano/docs/src/_tutorials/logging.md

 - `formatters` - This section contains the formatters that are used by the handlers.
 This controls the output format of the log messages (e.g. json).
 - `handlers` - This section contains the handlers which are used by the loggers.
 This controls the output destination of the log messages (e.g. the console).
+- `root` - The root section cover the root logger, which is effectively the default config for all loggers unless they are otherwise configured.
 - `loggers` - This section allows you to explicitly control specific module/class/etc named loggers.

 A few key points to note:

 1. Different handlers can use different formats.
+Meltano ships with [3 formatters](https://github.com/meltano/meltano/blob/main/src/meltano/core/logging/formatters.py):
+   - `meltano.core.logging.console_log_formatter` - A formatter that renders lines for the console, with optional colorization.
+   - `meltano.core.logging.json_log_formatter` - A formatter that renders lines in JSON format.
+   - `meltano.core.logging.key_value` - A formatter that renders lines in key=value format.
 2. Different loggers can use different handlers and log at different log levels.
 3. We support all the [standard python logging handlers](https://docs.python.org/3/library/logging.handlers.html#) (e.g. rotating files, syslog, etc).